 - Use a firewall.
 Windows 10 has a built-in firewall which can be configured to block many threats.
 You could also consider obtaining other firewall software such as that from ZoneAlarm or Symantec.

 - Don't install or run programs of unknown origin

 - Encrypt files with personal or sensitive information

 - Create an account for your computer with basic privileges and use that to log on instead of the full privileges of an administrator account

-Note: All Windows workstations connected to the UB domain (CIS) are configured to receive critical Windows updates and have current antivirus software installed.
+Note: All Windows workstations connected to the UBalt domain (CIS) are configured to receive critical Windows updates and have current antivirus software installed.

 Security threats faced when accessing the web: